-GDPR or General Data Protection Regulation is a European Union law created to give more protection and control back into the hands of individuals.
+GDPR, or General Data Protection Regulation, is a European Union law created to put more protection and control back into the hands of individuals.
 Theoretically, an individual has the power to find out what data a company is collecting about themselves.
-This includes when data held about them is used to make decisions, for instance, your credit information.
-The individual has the right to request that this data is not used to make those decisions, to have those algorithms explained, or have data deleted if it’s been used for a different purpose from which it was collected, they reverse their permission, or if it was collected for a different purpose.
+This includes when data held about them is used to make decisions; for instance, your credit information.
+The individual has the right to request that this data not be used to make those decisions; to have those algorithms explained; or have data deleted if it’s been used for a different purpose from which it was collected, they reverse their permission, or if it was collected for a different purpose.

 Last year, the credit monitoring company Equifax had a security breach exposing the personal data of 143 million people.
 If GDPR were in effect at the time and Equifax was based in Europe, it would have faced billions in fines and likely forced out of business.

-Understandably, this is creating consternation in an industry that hasn’t really been that open to this kind of scrutinization before.
-Most EU companies are having to adapt and adopt new terms and conditions, and new data policies to be compliant, possibly even dropping wholescale models of data harvesting they had employed previously.
-Explicit consent to collect data has to be granted by individuals before companies can collect anything, or it must be a vital part of the activity they are conducting.
+Understandably, this is creating consternation in an industry that hasn’t really been that open to this kind of scrutinization.
+Most EU companies are having to adapt and adopt new terms and conditions, and new data policies to be compliant, possibly even dropping wholescale models of data harvesting they had employed.
+Explicit consent to collect data has to be granted by individuals before companies can collect anything or it must be a vital part of the activity they are conducting.

 What it means in the U.S.

-Theoretically, although this doesn’t apply to the U.S., given the size of the EU, many companies will roll out GDPR style policies worldwide, as it’s easier than creating regional policies, although many reserve the right to apply the policy differently in other countries.
-It’s unclear at the moment if you can insist to see all the data Amazon holds on you, or have parts of that information deleted if you live in the US, although you would be able to as a United Kingdom citizen (even Post-Brexit as that law will continue past next March when the UK leaves the EU).
+Theoretically, although this doesn’t apply to the U.S., given the size of the EU, many companies will roll out GDPR-style policies worldwide, as it’s easier than creating regional policies, although many reserve the right to apply the policy differently in other countries.
+It’s unclear at the moment whether you can insist to see all the data Amazon holds on you or have parts of that information deleted if you live in the U.S., although you would be able to as a United Kingdom citizen (even post-Brexit as that law will continue past next March when the UK leaves the EU).

 Check your email

-If you decide to ignore these emails it will probably mean that you will no longer receive future communication from that entity, as your data should be deleted by law.
+If you decide to ignore these emails, it will probably mean that you will no longer receive communication from that entity, as your data should be deleted by law.
 Resubscribing should be easy enough and will give your consent for the company to hold your details in order to communicate with you.
 It seems likely that some companies may rethink their approach when they discover they have lost most of their subscriber base.
-Whether this happens before May 25th 2018 is another thing.
-Most experts believe that very few companies are ready for GDPR yet, although it looks like companies have two years to fully comply with the new law.
+Whether this happens before May 25, 2018, is another thing.
+Most experts believe that very few companies are ready for GDPR, although it looks like companies have two years to fully comply with the new law.

-Facebook have worked to lesson the number of members who fall under the GDPR by moving any members residing in countries outside of North America and Europe from terms and conditions based in Ireland, where they previously were tied, to the U.S. and Canada.
+Facebook has worked to lessen the number of members who fall under the GDPR by moving any members residing in countries outside of North America and Europe from terms and conditions based in Ireland, where they previously were tied, to the U.S. and Canada.

-If you have customers in Europe, you need to understand the implications of GDPR, as it will affect you, even though you may not have a physical presence anywhere in Europe.
-You will need to explicitly ask permission before storing any customer data for European citizens, and keep a record of the response.
-You need to delete that data when the relationship comes to an end, and be prepared to send any information you store on an individual to them on request.
+If you have customers in Europe, you need to understand the implications of GDPR because it will affect you, even though you may not have a physical presence anywhere in Europe.
+You will need to explicitly ask permission before storing any customer data for European citizens and keep a record of the response.
+You need to delete that data when the relationship comes to an end and be prepared to send any information you store on an individual to them on request.
 That information needs to be encrypted while at rest on your computer system.
 If you are part of the supply chain for them, you may need to fully comply with GDPR in order to maintain the contract.